RohithSachdeva/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+1a. forEach executes the function once per element in the original array.  .Map creates a new array based on calling the function on every element in the original array.

+.map creates a new array is the biggest difference.

 2. What is the difference between a function and a method?

+2a.
+A function can be reused anywhere while a method is a function that is associated with an object.

 3. What is closure?

+3a.
+Closure allows functions to have private variables that aren't accessible in the global scope.

 4. Describe the four rules of the 'this' keyword.

+4a.
+  - In the global scope, 'this' will refer to the window/console object.
+This is Window/Global Object Binding.
+  - When you call a function with a ., "this" will refer to the object before the dot.
+This is called Implicit Binding.
+  - When dealing with constructor functions, "this" will refer to the object that is created and returned by the constructor function.
+This is referred to as New Binding.
+  - When used in the call or apply method, "this" is explicitly defined.
+This is Explicit Binding

 5. Why do we need super() in an extended class?

+5a.  super() is what tells the extended class to access it's parent's properties and methods.

 ## Project Set up